 Enable Play Store on Any Chromebook

-First step, switch your Chromebook to Canary channel if you are not yet on that channel.
+The first step, switch your Chromebook to the Canary channel if you are not yet on that channel.

 Now, follow these steps: